kmnhan/erlabpy/docs/source/getting-started.rst

 ERLabPy also requires a Qt library such as PyQt5, PyQt6, PySide2, or PySide6.
 To ensure compatibility and keep the namespace clean, ERLabPy imports Qt bindings from `qtpy <https://github.com/spyder-ide/qtpy>`_, which will automatically select the appropriate library based on what is installed.
+Be aware that there are some known compatibility issues with PyQt5 and PySide2, so it is recommended to use the newer PyQt6 or PySide6 if possible.

-See the :doc:`userguide` to start using ERLabPy!
+See the :doc:`user-guide/index` to start using ERLabPy!

 Optional dependencies